bbatsov/solarized-emacs/README.md

 Solarized for Emacs is an Emacs port of the [Solarized theme for vim](http://ethanschoonover.com/solarized), developed by Ethan Schoonover.

+You can find several screenshots of Solarized for Emacs [here](https://emacsthemes.com/themes/solarized-themes.html).

 Solarized for Emacs is tested only under Emacs 24, but should be working under Emacs 23 as well.
 The theme is implemented in terms of customizations and `deftheme` and does not require the